Kavyashree1203/Infosys_FreightQuote_AI/Milestone2/README.md

 | Cochin Port | COCHIN | South-West Coast (Kerala) |

 ## How to run
-1. Open `FreightQuote_AI_Milestone2.ipynb` in Google Colab.
+1. Open `FreightQuote_AI_Milestone2.ipynb` in Google Colab (or open it directly from the GitHub repo: **Kavyashree1203/Infosys_FreightQuote_AI → Milestone2**).
 2. **Runtime → Change runtime type → T4 GPU → Save.**
+3. Run Step 1 — it clones `Infosys_FreightQuote_AI` from GitHub and `cd`s into
+   `Milestone2/` automatically.
+No manual Drive path editing needed.
-3. Add the Colab Secrets listed below (🔑 icon in the left sidebar), toggling notebook access ON for each.
+4. Add the Colab Secrets listed below (🔑 icon in the left sidebar), toggling notebook access ON for each.
-4. Run all cells top to bottom.
+5. Run all cells top to bottom.
 The last cell prints the public ngrok URL.
-5. Sign in with your `ADMIN_EMAIL_ID` / `ADMIN_PASSWORD` secret (or the default
+6. Sign in with your `ADMIN_EMAIL_ID` / `ADMIN_PASSWORD` secret (or the default
    `infosys@ai` / `admin@123` if those secrets aren't set).

 ### Colab Secrets setup